 The legislation goes into effect Oct.
 1. A majority of state supervisors will need to demonstrate support for AFSCME as their authorized collective bargaining agent as the first step to start the process of negotiating a union contract.

-Following the bill signing, supervisors held a worksite blitz to share the news, answer questions and sign up co-workers.
+Following the bill signing, supervisors held a worksite blitz to share the news, answer questions and sign up co-workers for the AFSCME Maryland Supervisors Union.

 AFSCME already represents nearly 45,000 public service workers in Maryland, including over 20,000 state employees across a variety of state agencies.
 Nationally, supervisors in a dozen states have organized with AFSCME, as have Maryland supervisors in the Prince George’s County Health Department, Baltimore City Housing Authority and in Howard County.